chmc-mcmc/mathematica/README.md

 + For MCMC: Statistical Mechanics Algorithms and Computations
 + For HMC: Information Theory, Inference, and Learning Algorithms

-# Acknowledgements
+# Acknowledgement
 I had been thinking about this topic alone for years and have received polarized feedback, with headaches :-)

+Some nice suggestions come from Prof. Andrew Gelman.
 The idea of multi-particle came into my mind in Winnipeg when I was working on some research projects for Dr. Christopher Henry.
 The method of kinetic energy $K_r$ was developed in collaboration with Prof. Hongji Yang.

 I would also like to thank my mentors and friends for their encouragement years ago: Xu Hongbing of the University of Electronic Science and Technology, Shang Laiyou of Inner Mongolia Normal University, ...
 # Citation